7BIndustries/semblage-docs/docs/tutorials/bearing_block.md

 ![Workplane Visualization](_static/Bearing_Block_Tutorial_Workplane_Visualization.png)

 You will also notice that a `bearing_block` entry has been added to the _Components_ list of the main user interface, with a workplane creation operation attached to it.
-You do not need to understand the workplane operation at this point, Semblage just provides access to it if you ever want or need to interact more directly with the CodeCAD underneath.
+You do not need to understand the workplane operation at this point, Semblage just provides access to it if you ever want or need to interact more directly with the CadQuery object underneath.

 ![bearing_block Component Added](_static/Bearing_Block_Component_Added_To_List.png)